Alternate ACCESS for ELLs Field Test: Coming to schools in early 2023

 The same accommodations that exist for Alternate ACCESS apply to the field test.
 Find more information on these accommodations in the WIDA Accessibility & Accommodations Manual (AAM), beginning on p.
 8. Note: There is not a braille form of the field test.

 The AAM has guidance on testing students who are deaf or hard of hearing, who are blind or visually impaired and/or who are nonverbal or nonspeaking.
 Remember that you should always follow your state-specific accessibility and accommodation policies for English language proficiency tests.
 State guidance may vary from the recommendations in the AAM.

 What to know: After the field test

 - Sites should work together to return field test materials immediately.
-Each initial shipment of field test materials and all additional materials orders will contain a materials return instruction packet, which includes instructions and return labels.
+Each initial shipment of field test materials and all additional materials orders will contain material return instructions and return labels.
 Ultimately, sites will follow the same return process that they use for Alternate ACCESS.
 For more information on returning field test materials, consult the Alternate ACCESS Field Test - Test Administrator Manual.
 The deadline for shipping completed materials is April 19, 2023.
 All materials must be shipped by this deadline.

 - Keep in mind that while you will record student scores as they take the field test, you will not get score reports from the field test.
 The field test is made up of newly developed test items and is designed to ensure that those test items measure what they are intended to measure.
 After the field test, test developers look at how individual test items performed with students before adding them to the redesigned Alternate ACCESS test.